gridsby/public/Developers Tutorial.md

 Follow these steps:

-1. Go to https://dev.grids.by/apps/ and click "Add Application…" button
+1. Go to **NEW URL COMING SOON** and click "Add Application…" button
 1. Set Title, Description and in "Access Rights" section set checkbox on the crossing of "Read" column and row which corresponds to the graph which you created (you might need to scroll down a bit)
 1. Click "Save" and **WRITE DOWN OAuth Consumer credentials, which will be given to you**
 1. Click "Proceed", you will be transferred to the new screen